leandronorcio/munia/README.md

 - Dark and light themes

 > [!NOTE]
-> This project is a work in progress, it will be updated to stay up-to-date with the latest framework changes and more features will be added.
+> This project is a work in progress, it still contains bugs and will constantly be updated to stay up-to-date with the latest framework changes.

 ## Tech Stack 🛠️